Observation of renormalization group invariance in symmetry-restored nuclear lattice effective field theory: Acknowledgements

 \section{Acknowledgements}

 We thank members of the Nuclear Lattice Effective Field Theory Collaboration for insightful discussions.
-This work has been supported by NSAF No. U2330401 and National Natural Science Foundation of China with Grant No. 12275259.
+This work has been supported by NSAF No. U2330401 and National Natural Science Foundation of China with Grant Nos.
+12275259, 12405143, 12547105.